heisdanielade/heisdanielade/README.md

 ## Hi there, I'm Daniel 👋🏼

-A Second-year Computer Science and Econometrics student, enhancing skills in frontend and backend Development.
+A 2nd-year Computer Science and Econometrics student, enhancing skills in frontend and backend Development.
 Passionate about contributing to innovative software projects.

 Check out my [website](https://www.heisdanielade.xyz/) (inspired by Spider-Man: Across the Spider-Verse).